-While working for an employer, you are representing yourself and BGSU, please behave appropriately and professionally.
+While working for an employer, you are representing yourself and BGSU, it's important to be professional.

-- The links below will educate you on professional practices in business and industry, providing you knowledge and skills needed to succeed when you enter the workforce upon graduation or during a co-op or internship.
+The links below will educate you on professional practices in business and industry, during an internship or full-time job.

 - Arrive 15 minutes early and begin work on-time, leave work when approved.